AragonSprt/trilomiaV2/README.md

-# trilomiaV2
+# trilomiaV3
-This is officially the second version of Trilomia.
+This is the last official version of Trilomia.

+credits to @Aragon